 Reporting.

-In-Season.
+In-Season Reports.
 Any adverse or negative impact to fish or fishways shall be reported in a Memorandum for the Record (MFR) prepared by Project biologists and sent to FPOM by the next working day, pursuant to the coordination process and template in FPP Chapter 1 – Overview (section 2.3.2).

 Weekly Reports.
 Project Biologists shall prepare weekly reports March 1–December 31 summarizing project and fish facility operations for each week (Friday through Thursday), along with an evaluation of resulting fish passage conditions.
 The reports will be e-mailed CENWW-OD-T by noon the following Monday.
 The weekly reports will include: